-Along the eastern part of the ecoregion, otter trawl is the major gear in the fishery for demersal species (cod, haddock, and saithe), particularly on coastal banks and the deeper part of the shelf along the Norwegian coast.
-Saithe is also caught with purse seine on offshore banks, whereas Danish seine landings of mainly cod and saithe come from shallower shelf areas.
-Ling and tusk are caught predominantly with longline in inshore areas.
+Along the eastern part of the ecoregion, otter trawl, set nets and seine (Danish and purse-seine) are the major gears in the fishery for demersal species (cod, haddock, and saithe), particularly on coastal banks and the deeper part of the shelf along the Norwegian coast.
+Ling and tusk are caught predominantly with longline.
 The highest concentrations of fisheries using static gears such as gillnets are found in areas closer inshore in coastal and fjordic waters.

-Fisheries for Greenland halibut and beaked redfish (reb.27.1-2) occur along the continental slope.
+Fisheries for Greenland halibut and beaked redfish occur along the continental slope.
 Fisheries for ling and tusk occur on coastal banks along the Norwegian coast.
-Golden redfish (reg.27.1-2) and blue ling (bli.27.nea) are taken as bycatch in other fisheries.
+Golden redfish and blue ling (bli.27.nea) are taken as bycatch in other fisheries.